PufferFinance/Puffer-Preconf/l2-contracts/script/README.md

 Notes:
 - Add `BROADCAST=true` to broadcast transactions to the network
 - You can override the distributor address with `DISTRIBUTOR=0x...`
+- You can override the access manager address with `ACCESS_MANAGER=0x...`

 ## CSV Format